-Say hello to the beach bum in you and visit one of San Diego’s beaches.
+Grasp the opportunity and say hello to the beach bum in you and visit one of San Diego’s beaches.
 But head over to Balboa Park before that tan gets the best of you.

 Find you favourite beach in San Diego

-As San Diego has a long shoreline along the Californian coast, it’s not hard to find a great beach to spend the day on.
+As San Diego has a long shoreline along the Californian coast it’s not hard to find a great beach to spend the day on when you’re about to start the southern road trip cross country.
 A favorite beach is Coronado Beach where scenes in the classic movie “Some Like It Hot” with Marilyn Monroe were filmed.